 • Currently, the AUTH LOGIN command does not support appending the username directly, it must be issued on its own.

 Once the identifiers are communicated to the customer, the service is open only between the customer and Splio, but the first messages are not relayed until further checks are done by Splio.

 The first messages are blocked until checks are ok.
 Then Splio notifies the customer of the real availability of the service.
 After this, emails are submitted to the recipients.

 The customer must tell Splio which sending domain(s) he intends to use, so Splio can provide guidelines for the DNS setup to be applied.

 It is usually recommended to use a subdomain of the organizational domain of the brand.

 This setup includes the creation or update of DNS records such as SPF, MX, tracking domain, DKIM, DMARC, Google Postmaster Tools …

 The Splio SMTP Relay behavior and reports can be adjusted through additional message headers.

 These headers start with X-Splio-.
 They must be placed each on a different line, at the beginning of the line.

 The first 2 following headers below allow post-campaign reports splits: there will be one separated campaign report per day for each channel, and for each campaign identified.
 With no such headers, there will be only one campaign report per day.
+It means that using the parameter X-splio-ref allows you to aggregate your campaign according to your needs.
 Do not use timestamp or unique IDs in those headers, as that would create a separate campaign for each email sent.